namin/llm-verified-with-monte-carlo-tree-search/README.md

 python run_user.py
 ```

-For the run that feeds back verifier info (Coq only), do:
+For the run that feeds back verifier info, do:

 ```
 python run_verifier_feedback.py